[Federal Register Volume 85, Number 38 (Wednesday, February 26, 2020)]

 Deliveries (hand, express mail, messenger, and courier service) are

-accepted during the OSHA Docket Office's normal business hours, 10:00
+accepted during the Docket Office's normal business hours, 10:00 a.m.

-Instructions: All submissions must include the agency name and the
+Instructions: All submissions must include the agency name and OSHA

-Collection Request (ICR).
-All comments, including any personal
+(ICR).
+All comments, including any personal information you provide,

-on submitting comments, see the ``Public Participation'' heading in the
+comments see the ``Public Participation'' heading in the section of

 Docket: To read or download comments or other material in the